massyn/whistic/README.md

 #### Methods

 - **`get()`**: Retrieve the vendor intake form structure
-  - Returns: Complete intake form object with sections and questions, or None if not found
+  - Returns: Complete intake form object with sections, columns, and questions, or None if not found
   - The form contains all the questions and structure that vendors see during onboarding
+  - Includes metadata like identifiers, answer options, and required fields

-- **`describe()`**: Extract the hierarchical structure from the vendor intake form
+- **`show()`**: Display the form structure for reference
-  - Returns: Dictionary with section names as keys and lists of question texts as values
-  - Example: `{"Vendor Information": ["Vendor URL", "Vendor Name", ...], "Primary Business Owner Information": [...]}`
+  - Prints all field names in "Section:Question" format to the console
-  - Useful for understanding the form structure and available fields in each section
+  - Useful for understanding the form structure and field names needed for submission
+  - No return value - outputs directly to console

-- **`new(form, **kwargs)`**: Submit a new vendor intake form
+- **`vendor_intake(data)`**: Submit a new vendor intake form
   - Parameters:
-    - `form` (dict) - Dictionary containing form field values with question text as keys
+    - `data` (dict) - Dictionary containing form field values using "Section:Question" format as keys
-    - `force` (bool, optional) - If True, skip domain existence check (default: False)
-    - `validate` (bool, optional) - If True, validate form data against intake form structure (default: True)
-  - Returns: Boolean indicating success or failure of submission
+  - Returns: Boolean indicating success (True) or failure (False) of submission
+  - Raises: `VendorFormValidationError` if required fields are missing or invalid
-  - Validates required fields and converts simple key-value data into proper API submission format
+  - Validates required fields and answer options before submission
+  - Automatically formats data into proper API submission structure
-  - Automatically checks if vendor domain already exists unless force=True
+  - Creates custom attributes from fields not in the standard vendor creation payload
-  - Example: `client.vendor_intake_form.new({"Vendor URL": "example.com", "Vendor Name": "Example Inc."})`
+  - Example: `client.vendor_intake_form.vendor_intake({"Vendor Information:Vendor URL": "example.com", "Vendor Information:Vendor Name": "Example Inc."})`

 ## Features